Identity Fraud Protection

 Suspicious signup requests

-In some cases, you might have bots attempting to perform bulk signup requests on your site.
-This happens sometimes in an attempt to purchase items rapidly or overwhelm your system.
-Luckily, we’ve got you covered here.
+In some cases, bots attempt bulk signup requests to purchase items rapidly or overwhelm your system.

-Our Identity Fraud Protection detects suspicious IPs and assigns a signup_compromised user event type for any signup attempt from a blocked IP.
-The profile is automatically suspended and all tokens are invalidated including access and refresh tokens.
-Any subsequent requests from the flagged IP will fail.
+Our Identity Fraud Protection detects those IPs and assigns a signup_compromised user event type for every signup attempt from a blocked source.

 View compromised profiles